rcsb/ffindex-java/README.md

 # Performance

 Performance was measured on a collection of 190k BinaryCIF files (stored as `.bcif.gz`).
+Multi-threaded operations could use up to 12 cores.

 ## Read Times (JMH)
 | Approach | read 1,000 random files [ms] |